 In 1960, Terry Trench edited a Shell Film Unit production in Britain: Background to Performance (1960), a documentary about Shell's research into fuels and lubricants, directed by Peter De Normanville.

 Terry Trench was Associate Producer for Hospital Team in Action (1960), in which the story of a young boy's illness with osteomyelitis leads to an explanation of various hospital careers, including nurse, radiographer, pharmacist, occupational therapist, and almoner.
 The film was a Samaritan Films production, written and directed by Michael Luke, photographed by Phil Grindrod, spoken by Donald Houston, and produced by Anne Balfour-Fraser, with John Langley (uncredited) as the young boy.
 Watch the whole film on BFI Player: Hospital Team in Action

-Also in 1960, Trench edited The Skiers of Norway (1960), directed by the Norwegian underwater cameraman Egil S Woxholt, who had also worked on Invitation to Monte Carlo.
+Also in 1960, Trench edited The Skiers of Norway (1960), directed by the British-Norwegian underwater cameraman Egil S Woxholt, who had also worked on Invitation to Monte Carlo.

 Trench made a second film with Woxholt in 1964: a travelogue called Wonderful Norway.
 Woxholt later worked on many feature films as an underwater and aerial photographer, including the James Bond movie On Her Majesty's Secret Service (1969).